ianrose/resources/README.md

 - [weepeople](https://github.com/propublica/weepeople/): A typeface of people sillhouettes, to make it easy to build web graphics featuring little people instead of dots
 - [HEAD](https://gethead.info): a free guide to `<head>` elements
 - [Design Systems](https://www.designsystems.com/): A resource for learning, creating and evangelizing design systems.
+- [Visualization Universe](http://visualizationuniverse.com/): What types of visualization do we search for and why?
+What tools and books influence our decisions?

 ## Utilities